TombolaAcademyFoo/AngularRedditReader/README.md

     2. Roles and responsibilities of Gulp, Karma, Mocha, Chai and Sinon
     3. What consitiutes a good unit test
     3. Examples
-        1. TODO: Simple example - Constants
+        1. Simple example - Constants
-        2. TODO: Other Provider with injected dependency
+        2. TODO: Other Provider with injected dependency / sinon mock
         3. TODO: $HTTPbackend for the API PRoxy
         4. TODO: Contoller
         5. TODO: Directive